 Don’t worry, I am here to help.

 You might have noticed that there is a lot of smoker and BBQ sites out there on the web.
 Each will claim to give you the most accurate information.
-However, I have personally used all the propane or gas smoker units I have recommended above.
+However, I have personally cooked on all the propane or gas smoker units I have recommended above.
 It was a big (delicious) job but someone had to do it.

 What to Consider When Buying a Gas Smoker